Centennial Wills Attorneys

 Any interested party also has the right to contest your will on one of several permitted grounds, such as undue influence or lack of capacity.
 A will contest will trigger substantial delays and, if successful, could result in the document being discarded altogether.

-Despite these shortcomings, writing a will is an important part of estate planning.
+Despite these shortcomings, writing a will is an essential step in estate planning.
 Your will can “catch” assets that are not placed in a trust at the time of your death.
 Additionally, only your will gives you the chance to request a guardian for your minor children.

 To write an enforceable will in Colorado, you must be at least 18 years old and be “of sound mind,” meaning you must have the mental capacity to understand what the document accomplishes when you sign it.
 Your will must be in writing, but it can consist of a hard copy or electronic copy stored on a computer or some other device.
 Though handwritten wills are sometimes permitted, it is in your best interest to create a typewritten will.